josimarsilva/josimarsilva.github.io/research.md

 <p>&nbsp;</p>

-### Revisiting the classical experiment on earthquake control at Rangely, CO, using coupled multiphase flow and geomechanics
+### Revisiting the classical experiment on earthquake control at Rangely, Colorado, using coupled multiphase flow and geomechanics

 This project revisited the classical field experiment on earthquake control conducted at the Rangely oil field, CO, in 1970.
 In this experiment, multiple cycles of water injection and water withdrawal were performed, with the associated microseismicity monitored.
 The original experiment was seminal to show *qualitatively* that fluid injection in subsurface can induce earthquakes.
 Using coupled multiphase flow and geomechanics, this project provided a mechanistic *quantitative* explanation for why and how water injection resulted in earthquake occurrence.